Tur\'an Problems for Mixed Graphs: Introduction

-We verify this notion is well-defined in~\Cref{prop.theta-exists}.
+We verify that this notion is well-defined in~\Cref{prop.theta-exists}.
 Throughout this article, we will primarily focus on the ``dense'' case where $\theta(F) < \infty$, as opposed to the ``degenerate'' case where $\theta(F) = \infty$ and $F$ is bipartite.

-The above extremal quantity naturally arises in various theoretical computer science problems.
-For example, the Bollob\'as-Brightwell-Leader conjecture about the number of distinct $k$-SAT functions (posed in 2003) was recently resolved for all $k \ge 2$ in a two-part argument~\cite{mani_ksat} that first reduced this open problem to a bound on the Tur\'an density coefficient of a triangle like mixed hypergraph (using a suitable generalization of the above mixed graph notion) and then subsequently gave a sufficiently strong bound on the associated Tur\'an density coefficient to prove the conjecture~\cite{mani_ksat2}.
+The above extremal quantity naturally arises in theoretical computer science problems, notably the Bollob\'as-Brightwell-Leader conjecture about the number of distinct $k$-SAT functions (posed in 2003~\cite{BBL03}) was recently resolved for all $k \ge 2$ in a two-part argument~\cite{mani_ksat} that first reduced this open problem to a bound on the Tur\'an density coefficient of a triangle like mixed hypergraph (using a suitable generalization of the above mixed graph notion) and then subsequently gave a sufficiently strong bound on the associated Tur\'an density coefficient to prove the conjecture~\cite{mani_ksat2} (the $k = 2$ case of the Bollob\'as-Brightwell-Leader conjecture, originally proved in~\cite{AL07}, can be reduced to proving that if $F$ is a triangle with a single directed edge, then $\theta(F) > \log_2 3$).
+Other seemingly unrelated questions can also be restated as Tur\'an problems on mixed graphs; for example, extremal bounds on the number of edges in the square of an undirected graph (as in~\cite{FUR92}) can be reduced to showing that $\theta(F) = 2$ for the mixed triangle described above.

-In our work, we completely characterize the Tur\'an density coefficients of mixed graphs, observing some similarities to Tur\'an densities of undirected graphs but also several unusual phenomena.
-We first begin by giving an analogue of the Erd\H{o}s-Stone-Simonovits theorem for mixed graphs, exhibiting bounds on $\theta(F)$ in terms of $\upchi(F),$ which we define as the chromatic number of the underlying undirected graph of $F$.
+In our work, we completely characterize the Tur\'an density coefficients of mixed graphs, observing some similarities to Tur\'an densities of undirected graphs but also several key differences, which in part motivate the study of mixed Tur\'an coefficients.
+We will see for instance, that there is a natural oriented analogue of being bipartite (\cref{def.uncollapsible}) and that we can use this notion in conjunction with the chromatic number of the underlying undirected graph to give an analogue of the Erd\H{o}s-Stone-Simonovits theorem for mixed graphs.

 \begin{definition} A mixed graph is \emph{uncollapsible} if some two head vertices are adjacent or some two tail vertices are adjacent.
 Otherwise, it is \emph{collapsible}. \end{definition} Roughly speaking, collapsible mixed graphs will contain a large blowup of at least one directed edge (see \Cref{sec.ess_analogue} for details).